-My work is primarily on theories of practical reasons, in action theory, and in normative ethics.
-Practical reasons are the leitmotif that connects the different topics I've been expounding (e.g. buck-passing accounts of value, the paradox of deontology, promissory obligation).
+My work is primarily on theories of practical reasons and in action theory.
+I’ve also looked at some topics in normative ethics.
+Practical reasons are the leitmotif that connects the different topics I’m working on (e.g. buck-passing accounts of value, the paradox of deontology, promissory obligation).
 The focus of my current research is on action theory and moral psychology (intentions, responsibility, moral luck).

 In 2014-15 I was a Guest Research Professor at the University of Vienna as part of the ERC funded project Distortions of Normativity.
-I have been pulling together some of the research I did before, working on a book-length exploration of the relation of intentions, reasons and the reasons for which we act (working title: Intentions Unbound.
-The Rationality and Morality of Intentions).
+I have been pulling together some of the research I did before, working on a book-length exploration of the relation of intentions, and the reasons for which we act.
+You can find a list of my publications here.